Picani/phyloHiC/doc/index.rst

 * :doc:`statshic` computes basic statistics over a dataset and output the results directly or write it as JSON.

+* :doc:`norm_center` normalizes a buch of dataset in order to make them comparable with each other.

 The File Formats
 ----------------